 If teams are tied for a playoff spot, the tie is broken by a set of tie breaking rules.
 The tie breaking rules are applied, either to determine which teams qualify for the playoffs, or to determine seeding in the playoff system.
 The rules below are applied in order until the tie is broken.
 If three teams are tied for one playoff spot and the third team is eliminated at any step, the tie breaker reverts to step one for the remaining two teams.
 If multiple playoff spots are at stake, the rules are applied in order until the first team qualifies, then the process is restarted for the remaining teams.
-The tie breaking rules are as follows:
+The Tie Breaking Rules are as follows:

 - 1. Head-to-head (best won-lost-tied percentage in games between the teams). - 2.
-Best overall won-lost-tied record. - Best won-lost-tied percentage in common games (games played against the same opponents). - 4.
-Strength of schedule (the combined won-lost-tied percentage of all the teams that a team has played against). - 5.
-Best net runs (runs scored minus runs allowed) in common games. - 6.
-Best net runs (runs scored minus runs allowed) in all games. - 7.
-Coin Toss.
+Best overall won-lost-tied record.
+This tiebreaker is used if, and only if, the teams have played the same number of games; otherwise, proceed to Tie Breaking Rule 3. - 3.
+Best won-lost-tied percentage in common games (games played against the same opponents). - 4.
+Strength of Schedule (the combined won-lost-tied percentage of all the teams that a team has played against). - 5.
+Best Net Runs (runs scored minus runs allowed) in common games.
+A team's Net Runs is calculated by adding together the run differential in each common game.
+For the purposes of this rule, the maximum run differential in any one game is ±10.